9 Surprising Things Could Get You Kicked Off a Cruise (Or Denied Boarding)

 Not Letting the Staff Search Your Room

-It sounds, draconian, but it’s written in black and white in the ticket contract with Carnival:
+It sounds, draconian, but it’s written in black and white in the ticket contract of cruise lines that they can search your room when they feel there is a valid reason.

 That’s right.
 If you refuse the search, then you can be denied boarding or taken off the ship.